kje123/info-201-final-project-kje123/README.md

 - How does income group compare to a country's emissions?
 - Which countries have the largest growth in CO2 over time?

----

-# Other data driven projects like ours:
+# Other Data Driven Projects Like Ours:
 ## [Understanding Climate Change: A Data Driven Approach](http://climatechange.cs.umn.edu/)
 - Funded by NSF
 - Involves four different universities